-3.50.3 ASPHALT MIX DESIGN AND JOB MIX FORMULA
+3.53.3 ASPHALT MIX DESIGN AND JOB MIX FORMULA

-3.50.3.1 Responsibility for Mix Design
+3.53.3.1 Responsibility for Mix Design

 Preparation and submission of asphalt mix designs for Consultant verification and approval are the responsibility of the Contractor.
-The Contractor shall use professional engineering services and a qualified testing laboratory licensed to practice in the Province of Alberta, to assess the aggregate materials proposed for use and to carry out the design of the asphalt mixture.
+The Contractor shall use professional Engineering services and a qualified testing laboratory licensed to practice in the Province of Alberta, to assess the aggregate materials proposed for use and to carry out the design of the asphalt mixture.
+The design testing laboratory for Superpave mixes shall have obtained prequalification status from the Department in the category of Asphalt Concrete Mix Design - Superpave.